Skip to content

 LORELAI: Wow.
 Renaissance woman.

-— Claudine Longet (born 1942) is a US-French singer and actress known for her numerous appearances on The Andy Williams Show (1962-1971), hosted by her then-husband Andy Williams.
+• Claudine Longet (born 1942) is a US-French singer and actor known for her numerous appearances on The Andy Williams Show (1962-1971), hosted by her then-husband Andy Williams.
 In 1976, after her divorce from Williams, Longet was charged with fatally shooting her boyfriend, former Olympic skier Vladimir “Spider” Sabich.
-At her trial, she claimed that the gun had discharged accidentally when Sabich was showing her how it worked.
+At her trial, she claimed the gun had discharged accidentally when Sabich was showing her how it worked.
 She was convicted of negligent homicide and sentenced to pay a fine and serve 30 days in jail.

-LANE: Hey, Grandaddy.
+LANE: Hey.
+Grandaddy!
 New album, used.
 I love a bargain.

 MICHEL: Are you sure you wouldn’t like me to wait?